-FAStT Storage Manager 8.3 also supports the Remote Mirror Option, another premium feature that you can use for online, real-time replication of data between storage subsystems over a remote distance.
+The Remote Mirror Option premium feature provides online, real-time replication of data between storage subsystems over a remote distance.
 In the event of a disaster or unrecoverable error at one storage subsystem, the Remote Mirror Option enables you to promote a second storage subsystem to take over responsibility for normal input/output (I/O) operations.